threefoldtech/js-sdk/docs/wiki/running3bot.md

 threebot start <--identity user.3bot> <--background> <--local>
 ```

-if you specified `--indentity user.3bot`, then the passed identity will be the default identity in the running 3bot
+if you specified `--indentity user.3bot`, then the passed identity will be the default identity in the running threebot

 if you specified `--background` then the server will run in background mode